-2.6.1 When can the Registrar consider changing an assessment?
+2.6.1 When can the Registrar or a court consider changing an assessment?

 The change of assessment in special circumstances provisions are in CSA Act Part 6A.
-This topic explains when the Registrar can consider changing an assessment.
+This topic explains when the Registrar or a court can consider changing an assessment.

 On this page

 - Change of assessment application from either parent or a non-parent carer